The Steps and Stages of a Divorce Trial in Tennessee

 - Preparing the client for testifying, organizing the file and trial exhibits

 Court rules also require the lawyers to prepare pre-trial briefs for the court, outlining important issues of the case.
-In a common family-law trial, judges will read these briefs before the trial or scan them during opening statements.
+In most family law cases, judges read these briefs before the trial or scan through them during opening statements.

-No reasonable person will choose a trial if there is any other equitable way to avoid it.
+So, what happens when the trial starts?
+As we mentioned earlier, no reasonable person is gonna choose a trial if there is any other fair way to avoid it.
 In addition to the outcome being uncertain, trials are both expensive and unpleasant.
-However, trial is sometimes the only alternative to a continuing to deal with unreasonable settlement demands or an unwillingness to negotiate at all.
+Nobody wants to go to court.
+However, trial is sometimes the only alternative when you’re in the position of dealing with ridiculous settlement demands or a complete unwillingness to negotiate at all.
 Placing your future in the hands of a judge, who is most likely much different from you, is very risky but may be necessary.

-At trial, the court will decide the following issues:
+At a divorce trial, the court decides the following issues:

 - Who will be granted a divorce and on what grounds